ARTISTS A-Z DIRECTORY

 I am a self-taught artist with my own characteristic style.
 I specialise in acrylic or oil on canvas and base content on many situations including everyday life, extensive travel and memory.
 All of my work is original.
 My paintings are not photographic but attempt to represent accurate depictions of the subject and the ambience of the scene.
+Commissions are also available.

 Rebecca’s most successful works to date explore the London Underground from striking and unusual perspectives, in both painting and printmaking.
 She is a member of the Society of Graphic Fine Art, has sold to collectors around the world, has exhibited internationally and has featured in several Royal Academy Summer Exhibitions.

 ColourWheel art classes for adults are part-time and have been designed for beginners and improvers.
-Courses are a fun friendly place to learn and make new friends.
+Courses are a fun and friendly place to learn and make new friends.
 Classes are held in lovely, local venues (Windsor & Maidenhead) that will inspire you.
 You're given the right tools and skills needed to produce work in various mediums.
-You will be amazed at what you can achieve.
+You will be amazed at what you can achieve!

 Lynne’s work is collected worldwide.
 She paints with a passion to tell a story whilst creating movement, light and spontaneity.
 Whether she is capturing the soul of an animal in her work, a beautiful landscape or the raw energy and emotion of a dancer, she loves how her artwork has drawn her to thousands of like minded people.